-The distillery itself is somewhat of a tourist attraction with a dedicated ‘World of Whisky’ Museum devoted to the Dewar’s brand attached to the visitor centre.
-The tour follows the usual routine and walks you through each stage of the production process, my usual luck was with me on the day and we were advised that we would be unable to access the still-room due to ‘unexpected maintenance work’ being carried out, to give them credit though they knocked a little off the price.
-The cost of the tour included a dram of either Dewar’s 12 year old blend, Dewar’s White Label or Aberfeldy 12 year old.
-I opted to pay a little extra (about £7 more) in order to try a dram straight from the cask in the warehouse.
-This turned out to be a 1989 vintage of 27 years old – and I got to keep my glass.
-On that note, it was nice to be allowed into the warehouse but disappointing to be told that it was mostly for show and much of the whisky was matured elsewhere.
-Such is the way of things for many distilleries today.
+Aberfeldy distillery is something of a tourist attraction with their dedicated ‘World of Whisky’ museum telling the story of the Dewar’s brand.
+Tours follow the usual routine with a walk through each stage of the production process, my usual distillery luck was with me on the day as I was advised by my guide that the still-room was out of bounds due to ‘unexpected maintenance work’, to their credit however, a little was knocked off the price.
+The ticket included a dram of either Dewar’s 12 year old blend, Dewar’s White Label or Aberfeldy 12 year old but I opted to pay a little extra (about £7 more) in order to try a dram straight from the cask in the warehouse.
+This turned out to be a 1989 vintage of some 27 years old.

-The Dewar’s World of Whisky museum is unlike anything I’ve seen at any other distillery.
-It starts with a video in one of the plushest cinema rooms you’ll see in any tourist facility and then releases you into an atmospheric walk through the history of Dewar & Sons.
-There are old advertisements to peruse, cabinets of retro bottle designs to admire and time capsules inserted in the floor which give an impression of the length of time since the birth of this brand.
-Probably the highlight for me was the Library.
-A grand room done up to look like a period office or study, complete with shelves full of encyclopedia brittanica volumes and various other tomes.
-On the desk there’s plans for Aberfeldy distillery and an enticing looking decanter filled with glittering, golden liquid… Alas it was fixed shut (of course I checked!).
-You are free to walk through the museum and explore at your own pace and you really can go as in depth as you like.
-Each drawer in the study reveals more information to take in.
-Then, once you are satisfied you exit into a well designed cafe and shop area complete with whisky bar.
+The Dewar’s World of Whisky museum meanwhile, is like nothing I’ve seen at any other distillery.
+Beginning with a video in one of the plushest cinema rooms I’ve seen in any tourist facility, I was then released onto an atmospheric walk through the history of Dewar & Sons.
+There are old advertisements to peruse, cabinets full of classic bottles to admire and time capsules inserted in the floor which give an impression of the length of time the brand has been active.
+The crowning glory however is the Library, an area done up like some grand study, complete with shelves weighted down by copious volumes of encyclopedia brittanica and various other sizeable tomes.
+On the antique desk, sketches and blueprints for the distillery seemed to await approval and an enticing decanter full of a rich golden liquid drew the eye.
+Alas, this was merely a prop, fixed shut at the lid (of course I checked!).
+Each drawer opened revealed more documents and detailed information to take in.
+Then, once my curiosity was satisfied, I exited into the extremely welcoming cafe and shop area, complete with whisky bar.

-Before I went on my merry way I picked up a bottle of the Aberfeldy 12 year old single malt to bring home and review.
-On the nose there’s Fudge, Honey and Vanilla with Toffee, Apple and Pear.
-The palate also has creamy Vanilla, Honeycomb, Caramel and Toffee with some Cinnamon Spice.
-A good example of a lighter Highland single malt.
+Before I went upon my merry way I picked up a bottle of the 12 year old Aberfeldy malt.
+It is a pleasant dram with notes of Fudge, Honey and Vanilla with Toffee, Apple and Pear on the nose, while the palate has creamy Vanilla, Honeycomb, Caramel and Toffee with a touch of Cinnamon Spice.
+It is a fine example of a central Highlands single malt.

 The Scores: About the scoring system…

-Value for Money: 8 / 10.
-Usually around £30 – £35 a bottle so very much in the affordable catgegory.
+Value for Money: Usually around £30 – £35 a bottle so very much an affordable dram.